SendomLog/ModuleDependentNonModuleBuildingError/README.md

 ## Example

+resolve the error : Declaration of 'SomeClass' must be imported from module 'SomeModule.SomeClass' before it is required

+see: example/ModuleBuildingError/SDZViewController.m

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements